johawa/Next.js_and_seo/README.md

 ## Set Up initial SEO_Data for every Page

 There is also a way to provide inital SEO Page to your \_document-File or to your Layout HOC with [next-seo]('https://www.npmjs.com/package/next-seo')
-This Package simple Provdies default-Metadata from your Website.
+This Package simple Provdies default-Metadata from your Website like:

 ```HTML
 <meta name="description" content="Entdecken, shoppen und einkaufen bei Amazon.de: Günstige Preise für Elektronik &amp; Foto, Filme, Musik, Bücher, Games, Spielzeug, Sportartikel, Drogerie &amp; mehr bei Amazon.de">